oguri/glafic2/README.md

 ```
 pip install .
 ```
-in the directry where `setup.py` is located to install glafic.
+in the directory where `setup.py` is located to install glafic.
 Once glafic is installed, you can use glafic in your python scripts simply by importing the module as `import glafic`.

 ## Feedback